isomerpages/moe-haisingcatholic/_join-hsc/FAQ.md

 If you are seeking a transfer due to reasons other than (medical conditions, or disability) you may approach the school of choice directly.
 Do note that your child’s PSLE score should meet the schools’ cut-off point of the posting year.
 Transfers will be subjected to available vacancies and meeting the school-based criteria.

-For more information related to 2022 Sec 1 posting changes, you may visit: [https://www.moe.gov.sg/microsites/psle-fsbb/posting-to-secondary-school/faqs.html](https://www.moe.gov.sg/microsites/psle-fsbb/posting-to-secondary-school/faqs.html)
+For more information related to Secondary 1 posting changes, you may refer to: [https://www.moe.gov.sg/microsites/psle-fsbb/posting-to-secondary-school/faqs.html](https://www.moe.gov.sg/microsites/psle-fsbb/posting-to-secondary-school/faqs.html)

 B. General Information about Hai Sing Catholic School